Cubic graphs and the golden mean: Transitive TLF-planar graphs

-For any path $\pi'$ of $G'$, let $\rho(\pi')=r(\pi')-l(\pi')$, where $r(\pi')$ (\resp, $l(\pi'$) is the number of right (\resp, left) turns of $\pi'$.
-Since paths move between midpoints, each step of $\pi'$ involves a turn, and thus the terminology is consistent with its previous use.
+For any walk $\pi'$ of $G'$, let $\rho(\pi')=r(\pi')-l(\pi')$, where $r(\pi')$ (\resp, $l(\pi')$) is the number of right (\resp, left) turns of $\pi'$.
+Since walks move between midpoints, each step of $\pi'$ involves a turn, and thus the terminology is consistent with its previous use.